Harvard Summer Program in Oxford, England

 “There is grandeur to this view of life, with its several powers, having been originally breathed into a few forms or into one; and that, whilst this planet has gone cycling on according to the fixed laws of gravity, from so simple a beginning endless forms most beautiful and most wonderful have been, and are being evolved.”

 — Charles Darwin from The Origin of Species

 Charles Darwin’s great insight—evolution—lies at the heart of all of biology.
 But it’s much more than just a biological idea.
-Our understanding of who we are—both as individuals and as a species—is critically informed by evolution.
+Our understanding of who we are as individuals and as a species is critically informed by evolution.
 As such, the conceptual transformation from created-in-the-image-of-God to modified ape is surely the single most seismic shift in the history of ideas.
-The program offers you the the opportunity to explore Darwin’s heritage both in the classroom and in context throughout the United Kingdom.

 Oxford itself played a role in the Darwinian revolution.
 The famous debate between Thomas Henry Huxley and Samuel Wilberforce, bishop of Oxford, took place in the university museum.
 It ended with Huxley’s triumphant put-down: “If then the question is put to me would I rather have a miserable ape for a grandfather or a man highly endowed by nature and possessed of great means of influence and yet who employs these faculties and that influence for the mere purpose of introducing ridicule into a grave scientific discussion, I unhesitatingly affirm my preference for the ape.”

 To learn more, visit the Darwin in Oxford program website.